Load Balancing Definition

 Does Avi Networks Provide Load Balancing?

 Avi Networks’ platform provides scalable application delivery for any infrastructure.
-This forms the backbone of the Avi Vantage Platform, providing speed, performance and reliability for modern enterprise infrastructures.
+This forms the backbone of Avi, providing speed, performance and reliability for modern enterprise infrastructures.
 Avi provides the following benefits:

 - Elastic Load Balancing: Software architecture gives the elasticity needed to support dynamic scale up or scale out of load balancing services.